christytan/ords-apex-dbcs/exacs-QA/oac.md

     ![](./images/oac/filloutthesefields.png " ")

 ```
-Host: Host connection string can be found in tnsnases.ora
+Host: Host Name can be found in tnsnases.ora
 Port: 1521
 Service Name: Service name can be found in tnsnames.ora
-Username: system
+Username: sysdba
 Password: Database Admin password
 ```